FYP-ScamSword/site-inspect/URLINSPECTION.md

    1. This check may or may not return a result as the domain could have already been taken down.
    2. After getting the results:
       1. Calculate domain age (current date - created date)
-         1. Flag if the domain age < 90 days.
+         1. Flag if the domain age (in days) is less than the defined threshold.
       2. Obtain the registration period of the domain (expiry date - created date)
-         1. Flag if the registration period is < 366 days (366 with considerations for leap years).
+         1. Flag if the registration period is < `366` days (366 with considerations for leap years).
          2. In our research, it was noted that most legitimate domains will register their domains several years in advance, or for several years, while phishing domains usually only register for a year.
       3. Obtain the registrar abuse contact (if exists)
          1. This contact is stored in the DB and is used in the DNS takedown feature.